cpowell720/thenewsprint.co/_posts/2015-03-22-the-sunday-edition.markdown

 categories: sundayedition
 ---

-Ladies and gentlemen: There's some incredible work in the list this week and I recommend an hour to an hour and a half this afternoon/evening to absorb it all.
+There's some incredible work in the list this week and I recommend an hour to an hour and a half this afternoon/evening to absorb it all.

 Trust me, you don't want to miss these links.